aeternity/localnet/README.md

 # Aeternity Localnet

-Docker-compose based configuration to easily run locally deployed dev/test network
+Docker-compose based configuration to easily run locally deployed dev/test network.

+This repository provide two setups described below:

+* 3 Node configuration (default).
+* Single node configuration -- good if you only want to write and test your smart contracts.

-It runs three nodes using the `mean15-generic` miner (fastest generic miner) and a proxy server to allow CORS and URL routing.
+The nodes use the `mean15-generic` miner (fastest generic miner).
 As the beneficiary key-pair is publicly available, this setup should *not* be connected to public networks.

 All local network nodes are configured with the same beneficiary account (for more details on beneficiary see [configuration documentation](https://github.com/aeternity/aeternity/blob/master/docs/configuration.md#beneficiary-account)):